codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0027-chat-capability-design.md

         if not session:
             raise ValueError(f"Session {session_id} not found")

+        # Check if session is in a terminal state (completed, failed, or cancelled)
+        from tarsy.models.constants import AlertSessionStatus

+        terminal_statuses = AlertSessionStatus.terminal_values()
-        if session.status != "completed":
+        if session.status not in terminal_statuses:
+            raise ValueError(
-            raise ValueError("Can only create chat for completed sessions")
+                f"Can only create chat for terminated sessions. " f"Current status: {session.status}, terminal statuses: {', '.join(terminal_statuses)}"
+            )

         # Check if chat already exists (via history_service)
         existing_chat = await self.history_service.get_chat_by_session(session_id)